xiaoxianyu-office/mm/Items.md

 Of the following options available for items, only ```internal_itemname``` and ```Id``` are required.
 All other options/attributes are completely optional.

-You can make any number of files in the Items folder, and they can be named anything you like as long as the file ends in .yml.
+You can make any number of files in the `\plugins\MythicMobs\Items` folder, and they can be named anything you like as long as the file ends in .yml.
 ```
 iternal_itemname: